dansand/Python/README.md

 # The ResBaz guide to Python

-This material was Remixed for teaching at University of Melbourne.
+This material was remixed for teaching at University of Melbourne.
 This book is based mainly on the following Resources:

 [Software Carpentry](http://swcarpentry.github.io/python-novice-inflammation/)